washingtonstateuniversity/WSU-PRF/wp-content/plugins/query-monitor/readme.txt

 = Do you accept donations? =

 No, I do not accept donations.
-If you like the plugin, I'd love for you to [leave a review](http://wordpress.org/support/view/plugin-reviews/query-monitor).
+If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Upgrade Notice ==

-= 2.6.8 =
+= 2.6.9 =
-* Misc minor bugfixes.
-Nothing to get excited about.
+* New Scripts & Styles component; Support the new admin menu behaviour in WP 4.1; Fix the positioning of output when using the Twenty Fifteen theme.

 == Changelog ==

+= 2.6.9 =
+* New Scripts & Styles component
+* Support for the new `is_customize_preview()` conditional
+* More robust handling of HTTP requests short-circuited with `pre_http_request`
+* Introduce a `query_monitor_silent_http_error_codes` filter to allow certain `WP_Error` codes to be silenced in HTTP requests
+* Split SQL queries on LEFT, OUTER, and RIGHT too
+* Gracefully avoid fatal errors if a site is moved and the db.php symlink is no longer pointing to the correct location
+* Pause Infinite Scroll when Query Monitor is viewed
+* Support the new admin menu behaviour in WP 4.1
+* Fix the positioning of output when using the Twenty Fifteen theme
+* Switch to an AJAX call for setting and clearing QM's authentication cookie

 = 2.6.8 =
 * RTL layout tweaks